SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### In-place customisation

-Commander supports also the reuse and in-place customisation of commands.
-It means that the instance representing a command can be modified on the spot: for example, its name or description can be adapted to the exact use context.
-Here is an example that shows that we adapt twice the same command.
+Commander supports the reuse and in-place customisation of commands.
+It means that a command can be modified on the spot: for example, its name or description can be adapted to the exact usage context.
+Here is an example that shows that we adapt the same command twice.

 Let us define a really simple and generic command that will simply inspect the object.

 ```
-EgContactBookCommand << #EgInspectCommand
+ContactBookCommand << #InspectCommand
-    package: 'EgContactBook-Extensions'
+    package: 'ContactBook-Extensions'
 ```

 ```
-EgInspectCommand >> initialize
+InspectCommand >> initialize

     super initialize.
     self
         name: 'Inspect';